Pranati Phukan: Political career

-Phukan was the Indian National Congress candidate for the Naharkatia seat in 1996, the same constituency her late husband had contested in 1991 but lost to Sashakamal Handique.
+Phukan was the Indian National Congress candidate for the Naharkatia seat in 1996, the same constituency her late husband had contested but lost to Sashakamal Handique in 1991.
 She defeated the incumbent member Sashakamal Handique.
 She polled 26333 votes, 44.12% of the constituency, defeating Handique by 30035 votes.

 She was again the Indian National Congress candidate for the Naharkatia seat in 2001.
 She polled 42765 votes, 65.94% of the constituency, defeating her nearest opponent by 30035 votes.
 She was made Minister of State for Revenue and Cultural Affairs on 7 June 2002 and served until the 6 July 2004.

 In the 2006 Assam Legislative Assembly Election, she was reelected as the Indian National Congress candidate for Naharkatia.
 She received 40065 votes, defeating her nearest opponent by 19736 votes.

-On 31 May 2006, she was unanimously elected Deputy Speaker of Assam Legislative Assembly, becoming the first woman to hold the position.
+On 31 May 2006, she was unanimously elected Deputy Speaker of Assam Legislative Assembly, becoming the first woman to hold the office.
 She was led to the chair by Speaker Tanka Bahadur Rai, Chief Minister Tarun Gogoi and Leader of the Opposition Brindabon Goswami.
 She served until 16 May 2011.

 In the 2011 Assam Legislative Assembly election, she was reelected for Naharkatia.
 She polled 35373 votes 41.58% of the total vote and she defeated her nearest opponent by 14397 votes.